userdude/pure-expressive/README.md

 This basic, compat-level expressive only has one folder, and two more files:

 - `app/`: Directory with our service definitions.
-- `app/console`: Used to call service commands directly.
+- `app/console`: Used to call service commands directly from the command line.
 - `app/make/service.php`: A simple make script.

 **Important!** A service name is always minus the `app/` and `.php`.
 For instance,